-Your plan covers therapy services related to a specific illness or injury and includes coverage for members diagnosed with autism spectrum disorder.
+Your plan covers therapy services related to a specific illness or injury.
 There are some terms to know for this benefit:

 - Physical therapy (PT) is treatment of disease or injury using therapeutic exercise and other measures to improve posture, locomotion, strength, endurance, balance, coordination, range of motion, flexibility, and ability to perform activities of daily living, and to help reduce pain. - Occupational therapy (OT) is treatment of neuromusculoskeletal dysfunction (injuries or disorders of the musculoskeletal system, such as muscles, tendons, ligaments, nerves, discs, and blood vessels) using specific tasks or goal-directed activities to improve functional performance. - Speech therapy (ST) is treatment of communication impairment and swallowing disorders.